smeade/launchpad/README.md

   * In `config/initializers/session_store.rb`: replace `launchpad` with `your_app_name`
   * In `layouts/application.html.erb`: replace `Launchpad` with `Your App Name`

-3. Install new secret:
+3. Generate and install new secret:

-  * generate secure secret keys

         rake secret

-  * update `config\secrets.yml` with your own generated secret
+  * update `config\secrets.yml` with this newly generated secret

 3. Install gems: